 This LXDE theme is a fork of the DeLorean Dark theme, which is a popular GTK theme for Linux.
 The stripped version has all the features of the classic DeLorean Dark without any sort of bloatware.
 This is why this theme uses fewer resources to run, and you get the absolute performance from your PC.

 DeLorean Dark Stripped has two different variants.
-One is with dark grey window background, and another is with the pitch-black background.
+One is with dark grey window background, and another is with a pitch-black background.
 The title bar and the buttons have a monochromatic gradient effect that brings more depth to the design.
 The elements are rounded, and the overall user interface looks very elegant.

 zonColor is a theme pack that consists of different beautiful GTK themes for Linux.
 These themes come with different color variations that anyone can customize their desktop with some unique flavors.
 The themes are more like templates, and this is why users don’t need to edit the codes to bring any change in the theme.
 Rather they can browse and apply their choices from different elements.